Aanderssonn/MachineLearningNotebooks/README.md

 ## More advanced
 ### Tensorflow 2 CNN Tutorial
 In this notebook, I build a simple convolutional neural network based on a Tensorflow Tutorial.
 The network uses a stack of 2D convolutional and max pooling layers, combined with a few dense layers for the classification.
+The model is trained and verified using the CIFAR10 dataset (https://www.cs.toronto.edu/~kriz/cifar.html).

 ## Python Modules/Dependencies
 * jupyter